The Limits of Assumption-free Tests for Algorithm Performance: Introduction

-\paragraph{Algorithm evaluation.} In general, given access to a limited amount of data drawn from an unknown distribution $P$ on $\cX\times\cY$, and given a particular algorithm $\cA$ (chosen by the analyst), we would like to ask: \begin{quote} \texttt{EvaluateAlg}: how well does algorithm $\cA$ perform on data drawn from $P$? \end{quote} Writing $\hf$ to denote the fitted model produced by running algorithm $\cA$ on a training data set, a related question is to ask about the performance of the trained model $\hf$: \begin{quote} \texttt{EvaluateModel}: how well does the fitted model $\hf$ perform on data drawn from $P$? \end{quote} Are these simply two different phrasings of the same question---or should we make a distinction between the two?
+In general, given access to a limited amount of data drawn from an unknown distribution $P$ on $\cX\times\cY$, and given a particular algorithm $\cA$ (chosen by the analyst), we would like to ask:

+Writing $\hf$ to denote the fitted model produced by running algorithm $\cA$ on a training data set, a related question is to ask about the performance of the trained model $\hf$:

+Are these simply two different phrasings of the same question---or should we make a distinction between the two?

 In practice, these two questions are often treated as interchangeable: for instance, a paper might state that ``Logistic regression performs well on this problem'' (which suggests that the question \texttt{EvaluateAlg} is being addressed), but then justify the statement by using a holdout set to evaluate the fitted model $\hf$ produced by running logistic regression on a particular data set (which is actually addressing the question \texttt{EvaluateModel}).
 In this work, we argue that \emph{these two questions are not equivalent}, and indeed, answering \texttt{EvaluateAlg} may be impossible even in settings where \texttt{EvaluateModel} is trivial to answer.